“When you empower individuals, it automatically gives them dignity and it builds community.”

 Back to 2008: Liz recalls that, in considering whether to accept the position at Quest, she had a similar conversation with herself to the one when she nearly let her housekeeper go.
 Liz had been planning to do charity work in Tibet and India, so she asked herself: “Why not focus on charity at home?”

-“I was quite embarrassed to realize that, in all my 17 years living in Vancouver, I didn’t really get involved in the city’s need,” says Liz.
+“I was quite embarrassed to realize that, in all my 17 years living in Vancouver, I didn’t really get involved in the city’s need,” she says.
 “I would just drive tunnel vision from home to work and back to home; at the pace I was working, there was no time for anything else.”

-But, as Liz is quick to point out, “you have to make time for things in life.”
+But, as she is quick to point out, “you have to make time for things in life.”
 Things that matter.